Chinese investments in Nepal may be aimed at asserting its influence in country

 Activist Max Mok alleges he was roughed up as he shouted support for Xinjiang and Hong Kong.

-A New York Times analysis of over 100,000 government bidding documents found that China’s ambition to collect digital and biological data from its citizens is more expansive and invasive than previously known.
+A New York Times analysis of over 100,000 government bidding documents

 Hong Kong: five arrested for sedition ahead of 25th anniversary of British handover